fhiso/sources-and-citations/citation-outline.md

 Most forms of layering are linear in structure: each source derives from one other source and was in the possession of one steward at a time.
 However, some derivations are compilations with multiple sources; examples include a book of obituaries from multiple newspapers, a translation informed by multiple versions of a manuscript, or a conclusion informed by multiple pieces of evidence.
-Stewardship can also be recorded in a way that makes order ambiguous or that combines several collections into one without tracking which source came from which.
+Stewardship can also be recorded in a way that makes order ambiguous or that combines several repositories into one without tracking which source came from which repository.
 Thus, a citation model should be able to support branching provenance structure.

 ### Single-Layer Citations